 It said that Tbilisi continues large scale preparations near the village of Tsnelisi, accompanied by increased presence of Georgian law enforcers on the ground.

-The South Ossetian “foreign ministry” said that “any adventure” by the Georgian side is foredoomed to failure.
+Moscow-backed Tskhinvali’s “foreign ministry” also said that “any adventure” by the Georgian side is foredoomed to failure.
 “There is no Russian occupation.
 It has been invented by Georgian aggressors and their western patrons; only Georgia represents a security threat in the South Caucasus,” it added.

 Commenting on the issue, Georgian Reconciliation Minister Ketevan Tsikhelashvili slammed the decision as “absolutely unacceptable,” noting that it was a tool for “exerting direct pressure” on local population.
 She said that “the region is fully being isolated and humanitarian situation is catastrophic.”